chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 # Add-PowerPassAttachment
 ### SYNOPSIS
 Adds files from the file system into your locker.
-The difference between `Add-PowerPassAttachment` and `Write-PowerPassAttachment` is Add is optmized for bulk adds from the pipeline using `Get-ChildItem`.
-Also, Add does not prompt for a filename, but rather uses the filename, either the short name or full path, of the file on disk as the filename in your locker.
+The difference between `Add-PowerPassAttachment` and `Write-PowerPassAttachment` is the Add amdlet is optimized for bulk adds from the pipeline using `Get-ChildItem`.
+Also, the Add cmdlet does not prompt for a filename, but rather uses the filename, either the short name or full path, of the file on disk as the filename in your locker.
 Any files that already exist in your locker will be updated.
 ### PARAMETER FileInfo
 One or more `FileInfo` objects collected from `Get-Item` or `Get-ChildItem`.
 Can be passed via pipeline.
 ### PARAMETER FullPath